 |Debt-oriented balanced funds||As per debt fund taxation||As per debt fund taxation|

 NPS, on the other hand, is tax-free to the extent of 60% of the corpus amount.
-The rest 40%, which is to be reinvested in annuity, is taxable as per the applicable tax slab of the individual.
+The rest 40%, which is to be reinvested in an annuity, is taxable as per the applicable tax slab of the individual.

 Both NPS and SIP for ELSS receive tax benefits u/s 80C.